This comprehensive plan offers peace of mind and financial security through death and disability benefits.

 Generally, your employer is responsible for the cost of death benefits coverage and for your enrollment with the exception of supplemental death benefits coverage.
 You, a family member, or other authorized person must report the death of a covered person to the Board of Pensions as soon as possible.

-Disability benefits provide a monthly income and continued benefits if you are sick or injured and unable to work.
+Disability benefits provide a monthly income and continued benefits coverage if you are sick or injured and unable to work.
 Generally, the monthly disability benefit is equal to 60 percent of effective salary (up to the $110,000 maximum) or the applicable median, whichever is more.

 Find resources and information translated into Korean and Spanish.